Your guide to tax deductions in Germany for 2022

 Whether it’s tax season or not, N26 is here to support you in managing your finances.
 Add hashtags such as #workcommute, #officesupplies, or #insurance to categorize your work-related expenses, and easily find them when tax time comes around.

 And once your well-deserved tax refund arrives, why not start saving for your next goal with N26 Spaces sub-accounts?
 It’s the easiest way to put money aside.
-With personal spending insights from Statistics and time-saving tools like automated transfers, you’re sure to manage your money with ease.
+With personal spending insights and time-saving tools like automated transfers, you’re sure to manage your money with ease.
 Find the bank account that’s right for you.

 Related postsThese might also interest you